HOME ABOUT RESEARCH DATA SCIENCE PUBLICATIONS CYCLING CONTACT

 Statistics

-Using the rigorous training in multi-variate regression models I received at UCLA, I sought out my own education in statistics for the social sciences.
+Using the rigorous training in multi-variate regression I received at UCLA, I sought out my own education in Bayesian statistics for the social sciences.
 There are so many amazing resources that exist for this online!
-I learned the basics of Bayesian inference through Richard McElreath's online course Statistical Rethinking and further built on this knowledge using free online sources such as Bayes Rules! by Alicia Johnson, Miles Ott and Mine Dogucu, Andrew Heiss' blog, and Causal Inference: the Mixed tape from Scott Cunningham.
+I learned the basics of Bayesian inference through Richard McElreath's online course Statistical Rethinking and further built on this knowledge using online sources such as Bayes Rules! by Alicia Johnson, Miles Ott and Mine Dogucu, Andrew Heiss' blog, and Causal Inference: the Mixed tape from Scott Cunningham.

 Data visualization